stratapp-ai/stratapp-ai.github.io/pricing.md

     * Video Tutorials - for each key section of the app
     * In-App Help Hints - for a quick explanation of key pages
     * Knowledge Base - searchable articles
-    * In-App Boards - connecting end users directly with our product team, including your ability to ask questions, vote on new feature ideas and view features that have been added to our roadmap
+    * In-App Boards - connecting end users directly with our product team, including your ability to ask questions, vote on new feature ideas and view features that have been added to our overall roadmap
     * Support Tickets - emailing support when required

     We are also building up a network of consultants who can assist clients with getting started on #stratapp.